DhavalKotak/chat-app/README.md

 * Login and register
 * Listing Friends
 * Listing Requests
+* Searching friends
+* Accepting and declining friends requests

 ## Features to be added

 * Socket.io for chat
-* Searching friends
+* Sending Request
-* Accepting and declining friends requests